 The independent review focussed on Australian small and medium enterprises (SMEs) and the barriers they face to protect innovations in Australia and overseas.

-Three main themes emerged from the review:
+Themes emerging from the review:

 The review report outlines 3 key findings and 16 recommendations.